Vittor-Javidan/Training/React/Projects/Meme_Generator_Version_2/README.txt

 -  Scalable Text input amounts
 -  Customizable font Size for each text inputs
 -  Freely Text Drag and Drop
+-  Code Base Fully Reaorganized ( Now all functions are scripts and object need less information making everything more easy to modified )